-Conditions of employment
+- Conditions of employment

-Collective Bargaining Agreement
+The Collective Bargaining Agreement

-Access to personal files
+- Access to personal files

 What is the position in the Football Association Premier League in relation to the contracting of players?

-The players playing their football in England also have a union which represents their rights called the Professional Footballers Association (PFA).
+The ownership of the players therefore rests with the individual clubs and not the league.
+Players playing football in England also have a union representing their rights – the Professional Footballers Association (PFA).